EduZu32/EduZu32/README.md

     description: "Web application to manage tech events with user authentication (file-based), event CRUD with MySQL, responsive UI using Bootstrap, and error logging system.
 Built with PHP and Vanilla JS."
   },
   {
-    name: "EntreCañas",
+    name: "EntreCanias",
     description: "An online fishing store focused on product sales.
 Developed with HTML, JavaScript, and Bootstrap for the frontend, and Node.js for backend data handling with MySQL integration.
-[View project](https://github.com/EduZu32/EntreCañas)"
+[View project](https://github.com/EduZu32/EntreCanias)"
   },
   {
     name: "Pokémon SPA (React App)",